cloud-gov/cg-site/content/docs/services/relational-database.md

 Dedicated RDS plans use the latest database version available from AWS RDS GovCloud (US) at the time.
 Shared plans may use older database versions.

-All RDS plans are configured to automatically upgrade to the most recent compatible [minor version](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_UpgradeDBInstance.Upgrading.html) available via AWS RDS GovCloud (US).
+The PostgreSQL and MySQL plans are configured to automatically upgrade currently-running dedicated instances to the most recent compatible [minor version](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_UpgradeDBInstance.Upgrading.html) available via AWS RDS GovCloud (US).

 ## The broker in GitHub